Hi, I'm Mojave Max!

 The Mojave Max mascot visits schools and teaches students about the Mojave Desert that we live in, all about desert tortoises like himself, and he also tells students all about the Mojave Max Emergence contest.

 Mojave Max would love to be a part of your school curriculum.
 If you’re interested in having the Mojave Max mascot visit your school, talk about desert tortoises, and tell you more about the Mojave Max Emergence contest, please have your teacher contact Red Rock Canyon Interpretive Association and request a Mojave Max Assembly application.
-You can email Elsa at Red Rock Canyon Interpretive Association or telephone her at 702-258-7097.
+You can email Andy Hart at Southern Nevada Conservancy or telephone him at 702-258-8265.

 Mojave Max wants you to enjoy our beautiful desert.
 Remember that you can help preserve our desert by doing the following: